Firms To Watch: Trade remedies and trade policy

 Olin Corporation and affiliates

-U.S. Epoxy Resin Producers Ad Hoc Coalition (consisting of Olin Corporation and Westlake Corporation)
+U.S. Epoxy Resin Producers Ad Hoc Coalition (including Olin Corporation and Westlake Corporation)

 Wincom, Inc.